Table of Contents (TOC)

 Long Distance Train & Bus infrastructure & amenities vary

 with each country, city size & its economy.
-‘Long distance’ systems usually offer more convenient benefits and unique risks.
+‘Long distance’ systems usually offer more convenient benefits, but unique risks.

 Long distance buses access more remote, less visited places that planes & trains can’t easily reach.
 Unfortunately, such remote destinations may make you hostage to the scams of long-distance bus drivers in collusion with others.